nkoster/camera-go/README.md

 # camera-go
-Camera and microphone via websockets, experiment
+Camera and microphone via websockets.

 I'm using the Golang [Gorilla](https://github.com/gorilla/websocket/) websocket framework for the server.